MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-approval-workflow.md

 ### Get IDs for the steps that require approval

 For a specific activation request, this command gets all the approval steps that need approval.
-Multi-step approvals are not currently supported.
+Multi-step approvals aren't currently supported.

 #### HTTP request